I’m new to meditation. What class do you recommend for beginners?

 Do I need to wear anything special?

 No, you can dress casually.
 Many people come directly from work, so work clothes or casual attire is acceptable.
 You’ll have the choice of either sitting in a chair or on a meditation cushion.
-So, if you choose to sit on the floor you might take that into consideration and wear something loose and comfortable, otherwise no special attire is necessary.
+If you choose to sit on the floor you might take that into consideration and wear something loose and comfortable, otherwise no special attire is necessary.

 I am not a Buddhist, is this a problem?